christophermadsen/christophermadsen/README.md

 <div align="center">
 🌱 A data scientist by profession (currently looking for work)<br/>
 🔭 Future Goals: Keep learning and do what brings me joy!<br/>
-😄 A fun fact: I live with my girlfriend and our 2 cats, Momo and Chichi!<br/>
+😄 A fun fact: In 2023 I scaled 3 volcanoes in 3 countries (and my cat's name is Chichi)<br/>
 Originally from Denmark, currently residing in the Netherlands
 </div>
 </br>